-Colorectal cancer tends to run in families, but in many people, there is no known cause.
+Colorectal cancer can run in families, but in most people, there is no known cause.
 Still, there are ways to reduce the risk.
 Research has suggested that aspirin and other nonsteroidal anti-inflammatories (NSAIDs) may help prevent colorectal cancer, as will a healthy diet with plenty of fiber, not smoking, and getting exercise.

 Diet and Exercise for Colorectal Cancer Prevention

 Experts recommend that as an initial step towards prevention of colorectal cancer, people should exercise and eat right.
-The American Cancer Society recommends 150 minutes of moderate intensity or 75 minutes of high-intensity exercise (or a combination of these) throughout each week.
+The American Cancer Society recommends that adults get 150 minutes of moderate intensity or 75 minutes of high-intensity exercise (or a combination of these) throughout each week.

 The National Cancer Institute recommends a low-fat, high-fiber diet that includes at least 2 1/2 cups of fruits and vegetables each day.
 To reduce fat in your diet, change your eating and cooking habits.
-Major sources of fat are meat, eggs, dairy products, and oils used in cooking and salad dressings.
+Major sources of fat are meat, dairy products, and oils used in cooking and salad dressings.
 To increase the amount of fiber in your diet, eat more vegetables, fruits, and whole-grain breads and cereals.